Sam-Fatehmanesh/QASNEBO/README.md

-# Quantum Architecture Search Neural Evolutionary Bayesian Optimization
+# Quantum Architecture Search with Neural Evolutionary Bayesian Optimization

 My research on using evolutionary bayesian optimization with a NN as a surrogate model for quantum architecture search, such as designing static quantum circuits or autoML on hybrid quantum variational algos